farcloser/godolint/README.md

 ### TL;DR

-> copy-paste into a powerpoint for your CISO - don't forget to add green check marks
+> copy-paste into a powerpoint for your CISO (don't forget to add ✅ and ❌)

 | Aspect | External Binary | Pure Go |
 |--------|----------------|---------|